ccao-data/model-res-avm/README.md

     dependency as necessary
 4. Run `renv::snapshot()` to update the reporting lockfile with the dependencies defined in the `DESCRIPTION` file
-5. Run `renv::activate()` if you would like to switch back to the default renv profile
+5. Run `renv::activate(profile = "default")` if you would like to switch back to the default renv profile

 ## Troubleshooting